 Weak health services

 You can ask what makes this magazine relevant right now.
-One thing is corona pandemic affecting Palestinians who are already struggling, with poor health services.
-Well, a plane from the Arab Emirates had to get rid of medication, and some testing and protection equipment has reached the Palestinians.
-But the occupation and the siege of Gaza are harsh.
+One thing is corona pandemic which affects Palestinians who are already struggling, with weak health care.
+Well, a plane from the United Arab Emirates was allowed to take medicine, and some test and protective equipment. . .